Weekdays 9:30am - 7pm.

 We all remember our teenage years.

-From bad hair and bad fashion to bad relationship choices, many of us look back on those years fondly – but mainly because they’re not our reality anymore.
+From bad hair and bad fashion to bad relationship choices, many of us look back on those years fondly, but mainly because they're not our reality anymore.

-For some of us though, the woes that plagued our teenage years didn’t really leave us.
-They can be very jarring, especially since the adult years are usually seen to be ones in which we finally get our act together.
+They can be very jarring, especially since the adult years are usually seen as the time when we finally get our act together.

 Here are 5 that I'm sure you'll still say, "Same here!" to.